About Our Department

 Lab samples in test tubes with a researcher looking in a microscope in the background

-Mining at UBC offers a broad professional degree program, integrating courses on engineering principles, earth and mineral sciences, mining and mineral processing case studies, health, safety and environmental issues, social sciences and management, as well as economics and business.
+Mining at UBC offers a broad professional degree program that integrates engineering principles, earth and mineral sciences, mining and mineral processing case studies, health, safety and environmental issues, social sciences, management, economics, and business.
+This comprehensive approach ensures our graduates have the technical expertise, interdisciplinary perspective, and leadership skills needed to succeed in the global mining industry.

 Our People